Wondering why USA Tales is writing about a highway? Well, it’s not just a highway; read on to learn more!

 So many different occasions and different situations gave rise to the now monuments and tourist attractions.

-The Lincoln Highway has perfect roads that are by far the smoothest roads made in all of America.
-Going on a road trip through the Lincoln highway is very exciting, and a must experience for all.
+The Lincoln Highway has perfect roads, the smoothest roads in all of America.
+Going on a road trip through the Lincoln highway is exciting and a must-experience for all.

-The list we mentioned above were a few of our favorite Lincoln highway attractions that you must visit.
-There are many more attractions that you could discover on the way.
+The list mentioned above were a few of our favorite Lincoln highway attractions that you must visit.

-Collect souvenirs and memoirs and click tons of pictures as you visit each of the Lincoln highway attractions with your family and friends, and make sure to comment on your experience below!
+Collect souvenirs and memoirs and click tons of pictures as you visit each of the amazing places with your family and friends, and make sure to comment on your experience below!